-- The programme includes an honours programme offered by FHML or MARBLE+ (open to UM students who meet the specific criteria).
+- 1. The programme includes an honours programme offered by FHML or MARBLE+ (open to UM students who meet the specific criteria).
 The composition of these programmes, including the study load, is published on the UM website. - 2.
 Each year, a number of students are selected on the Faculty Board's behalf to participate in the honours programme.
 The selection procedure is published on the Student Portal/intranet. - 3.
-No credits are obtained for the honours programme but a certificate will be added to the diploma if the honours programme has been followed successfully, see Article 6.4.
+No ECTS for obtaining the bachelor degree in Biomedical Sciences are allocated to the Honours Programme.
+A certificate will be added to the diploma if the honours programme has been followed successfully, see Article 6.4.